-Note\ low pH is due to acid wash, NP-not provided
+low pH is due to acid wash

-2.3.
-Groundwater sampling
+2.3 Groundwater sampling

-Groundwater samples were obtained from two sites located in the vicinity of the Kaimiro-G wellsite (GND0701 and GND2353) and one site in the vicinity of the Turangi-A (GND1673), Kowhai-A (GND2464), Kaimiro-O (GND2456) and Kaimiro-J wellsites (GND2472).
+Groundwater samples were obtained from two sites located in the vicinity of the Kaimiro-G wellsite (GND0701 and GND2353) and one site in the vicinity of the Turangi-A (GND1673), Kaimiro-O (GND2456) and Kaimiro-J wellsites (GND2472).
+Two sites in the vicinity of the Kowhai-A wellsite were also sampled during the monitoring period; GND2464, an ephemeral stream, and GND2770 a site specific, purpose built, groundwater monitoring bore, installed in November 2017, which now replaces GND2464 in the monitoring programme.

-Sampling was undertaken on a biannual basis at all sites with the exception of GND2456 which was sampled three times during the monitoring period.
-GND2456 is monitored for a greater suite of analytes than the other bores and has occasionally reported low levels of hydrocarbons.
-These unexpected trace hydrocarbons are likely a result of cross-contamination of the water storage infrastructure rather than an indicator of any contamination in the groundwater.
-Historically samples have been collected from a tap located on an onsite holding tank and not directly from the bore wellhead itself.
-After discussions with the consent holder in regard to the trace hydrocarbons, a tap has been fitted to the wellhead to ensure groundwater samples are representative.
-Results will continue to be monitored closely.
-All other samples analysed during the review period show there have been no significant changes in groundwater composition over the monitoring period.
+Sampling was undertaken on a biannual basis in relation to each active wellsite.
+Samples analysed during the review period show there have been no significant changes in groundwater composition over the monitoring period.
 This is demonstrated by the relatively narrow ranges between analyte concentrations.
 The subtle variations in some analyte concentrations are a result of natural seasonal fluctuations and sampling variability.
 All groundwater samples were collected following the Council's standard groundwater sampling procedures and generally in accordance with the National Protocol for State of the Environment Groundwater Sampling in New Zealand (2006).